didacfontanet/entra-id-iam-lab/lab-09-graph-api/readme.md

 GET https://graph.microsoft.com/v1.0/groups
 ```

-**Troubleshooting — 403 Forbidden on first attempt:**
-Same pattern as /users — `Group.Read.All` required a separate consent in Graph Explorer even though it had been granted tenant-wide on the `IAM-Lab-WebApp` registration in Lab 08.
+**403 again, same pattern.** `Group.Read.All` needed its own consent in Graph Explorer, even though I had already granted that exact scope tenant-wide on the `IAM-Lab-WebApp` registration back in Lab 08.
 Graph Explorer is a different application with its own permission grants.

-Resolution: **Modify permissions** → `Group.Read.All` → **Consent**.
+Fixed the same way: **Modify permissions → Group.Read.All → Consent**.

 ![Graph groups 403](03b-graph-groups-403.png)

-After consent, the query returned all 7 tenant groups:
+The query then returned all 7 tenant groups:

 | Group | Type | Purpose |
 |---|---|---|